↑

 • Drop the remaining dough on top by the teaspoon.
 It doesn’t have to be perfect!

-• Bake for about 30 minutes.
+• Bake for about 30 minutes or until golden brown on top and set.
 Let cool completely and then cut into bars.

 Nutrition